softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/state-management.md

 React Context provides a way for us to <a href="https://reactjs.org/docs/context.html" target="_blank">share data across a component tree</a> without manually passing it through props.
 It also allows us to decouple our components from our business logic.
 It's a win-win!

-### Side Note: State Management Libraries
+### `!important;` About State Management

-There are countless ways to add state management to a React application; whether it's a third-party library such as <a href="https://redux.js.org/" target="_blank">Redux</a> or <a href="https://mobx.js.org/README.html" target="_blank">MobX</a>, or a mix-and-match of React Contexts + Hooks.
+There are countless ways to incorporate state management into a React application.
+Using a third party library, such as <a href="https://redux.js.org/" target="_blank">Redux</a> and <a href="https://mobx.js.org/README.html" target="_blank">MobX</a>, is a very common way React applications incorporate state management.
+Additionally, you could create your own flavor of state management using capabilities React provides out-of-the-box.

-This training intentionally uses a very light implementation of state management, to decrease the effort needed to port it to your state management solution of choice.
+This training uses a very light-weight state management mechanism (React Contexts only) by design.
+The topic of state management, and the various ways it can be achieved in a React application, is too broad of a topic to cover in this training.
+Instead, it is recommended to lift-and-shift the end product of this lab into your state management solution of choice.

 ## Defining the State